VandevilleF/holbertonschool-simple_shell/README.md

 Description : Simple shell is a simplified version of the shell Linux.
 ## Description

-This project is part of the formation of Holberton School.\n It's a simplified shell Linux
+This project is part of the formation of Holberton School.<br>
+It's a simplified shell Linux